24A The Hidden Lane, 1103 Argyle St Finnieston, Glasgow - firstname.lastname@example.org

 WHEN CAN I LEAVE THE CLASS?

-The teacher will be silently counting down final savassana and will sit up to signal that the final two minutes has passed and that the class is over.
-Students are then free to leave the class, observing the usual Bikram Yoga etiquette of allowing the teacher to leave the room first.
+The teacher will be silently counting down final savassana and will sit up to signal that the final two minutes has passed and the class is over.
+Students are then free to leave, observing the usual Bikram Yoga etiquette of allowing the teacher to leave the room first.

 AT WHAT POINT DOES THE SILENCE START?